goodcleanfun/simd_html/README.md

 # simd_html
 Fast streaming HTML parser using SIMDe for token classification

-In an not-quite-scientific benchmark, vectorized SIMD token classification on an Apple x86 laptop reading 1GB of Wikipedia HTML (just over 2% of characters are matches in `{'<', '&', '\r', '\0'}`), this AVX2 SIMD implementation is over *10x faster* than the naive method (scanning through the string one character at a time, even when checking by most frequent to least frequent and compiling with `-O3` which would trigger auto-vectorization, which might be sufficient in the case of a single matched character but not for matching multiple characters).
+In a not-quite-scientific benchmark, vectorized SIMD token classification on an Apple x86 laptop reading 1GB of Wikipedia HTML (just over 2% of characters are matches in `{'<', '&', '\r', '\0'}`), this AVX2 SIMD implementation is over *10x faster* than the naive method (scanning through the string one character at a time, even when checking by most frequent to least frequent and compiling with `-O3` which would trigger auto-vectorization, which might be sufficient in the case of a single matched character but not for matching multiple characters).

+On ARM NEON, uses the original version from Daniel Lemire: https://github.com/lemire/htmlscanning.
+Although the registers are smaller on ARM NEON, this version is likely faster overall since it has more efficient instructions (particularly PADDQ) and higher superscalarity (can execute more SIMD instructions per cycle).